List of Most Frequently Asked Security testing Interview Questions with detailed Answers:

-Here we have listed few top security testing interview questions for your reference.
+Here we have listed a few top security testing interview questions for your reference.

 Q #1) What is Security Testing?

-Ans.
-Security testing can be considered most important in all type of software testing.
+Answer: Security testing can be considered as the most important in all types of software testing.
 Its main objective is to find vulnerabilities in any software (web or networking) based application and protect their data from possible attacks or intruders.

-As many applications contains confidential data and needs to be protected being leaked.
+As many applications contain confidential data and need to be protected from being leaked.
 Software testing needs to be done periodically on such applications to identify threats and to take immediate action on them.

 Q #2) What is “Vulnerability”?

-Ans.
-The Vulnerability can be defined as weakness of any system through which intruders or bugs can attack on the system.
+Answer: Vulnerability can be defined as the weakness of any system through which intruders or bugs can attack the system.

-If security testing has not been performed rigorously on the system then chances of vulnerabilities get increase.
-Time to time patches or fixes requires preventing a system from the vulnerabilities.
+If security testing has not been performed rigorously on the system then chances of vulnerabilities get increased.
+Time to time patches or fixes is required to prevent a system from the vulnerabilities.

-Ans.
-Intrusion detection is a system which helps in determining possible attacks and deal with it.
-Intrusion detection includes collecting information from many systems and sources, analysis of the information and find out the possible ways of the attack on the system.
+Answer: Intrusion detection is a system which helps in determining possible attacks and deal with it.
+Intrusion detection includes collecting information from many systems and sources, analysis of the information and finding the possible ways of the attack on the system.